cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 # Cogment gRPC API

+The low-level cogment communication API is implemented using [gRPC](https://grpc.github.io/) services.
+These services are collections of procedures to be called remotely (RPC). gRPC abstracts the network communication with familiar looking functions (representing the defined procedures), in any number of programming languages.
-The entirety of the low-level cogment API is implemented using [gRPC](https://grpc.github.io/) services.
-How services are implemented or accessed is highly dependant on the programming language being interfaced, so we will defer to the gRPC documentation for the nuts and bolts of using the gRPC API.
+How services are implemented or accessed is highly dependant on the programming language being interfaced, and is beyond the scope of this document (see gRPC API documentation).

-This reference requires a basic understanding of the format of gRPC `proto` files.
+This reference requires a basic understanding of gRPC, and in particular the format of the `proto` files.

 ## General